 In the event that more than one bid is determined to be the lowest-priced responsive bid, then award must be made to the vendor submitting the bid that best meets, in Procurement’s opinion, Section 508 accessibility standards.

 In the event that none of the bids submitted meet Section 508 accessibility standards, the market research efforts to procure an accessible product must be documented and the award may be made to the lowest responsive and responsible bidder.

 - The ITCs shall be trained every two years.

 - The general campus shall be trained as the opportunity presents itself.
 The training shall be conducted as part of the credit card training held every two years and at the orientation of new employees.

-Online E&IT procurement training materials are available at http://www.calstatela.edu/accessibility/ati/eit-procurement-training.
+New Online ICT procurement training materials will be available soon.

 8.0 Plan Review for Effectiveness

 The policies and procedures of this document will be reviewed on an annual basis and updated as required.